-Source: Based on [1] Note: The regional percentages are calculated on the bases of Kilil population distributions during the 1994 national population count (the second population census in Ethiopia).
-This author believes that the third and last (2007) national census seriously undercounted or intentionally under reported population sizes in Amhara region and in the capital city Addis Ababa.
+Source: Based on [1] \ Tigray's population size may have shrunk to approximately 5 million due to war deaths and the loss of Raya and Wolkait (pending constitutional decision).
+The regional percentages are calculated on the bases of Kilil population distributions during the 1994 national population count (the second population census in Ethiopia).
+This author believes that the third and last (2007) national census seriously undercounted or intentionally underreported population sizes in Amhara region and in the capital city Addis Ababa.

 An article offering a "concise summary" of the country's history [5] describes Ethiopia as "unique among African countries" adding that "the ancient Ethiopian monarchy maintained its freedom from colonial rule with the exception of the 1936-41 Italian occupation during World War II".
 At the other extreme is its image as a place with enormous suffering and hardship, continually, and shockingly displayed on television screens in most living rooms of the Western world.
 These images relate to the various segments of its population, especially those in the northern and, more recently, the southern and eastern regions, which have repeatedly fallen victim to drought, famine, and war.
 The article goes on to state that a military junta seized power in 1974 but that, buffeted by ".... uprisings, wide-scale drought, and massive refugee problems, the regime was finally toppled in 1991..."
-[5] and was promptly replaced by the EPRDF - the ruling party that was dissolved a quartencentury later following the coming to power of Primes Minister Abiy Ahmed in March of 2018.
+[5] and was promptly replaced by the EPRDF - the ruling party that was dissolved a quarter century later following the coming to power of Prime Minister Abiy Ahmed in March of 2018.

-Agriculture: Ethiopia's agricultural system, though age-old, is highly complex, involving considerable variations in crop varieties across regions and ecologies traditionally classified as Dega (cool), woina dega (temperate) and qolla (hot low lands).
-Five cereals types - teff, maize, wheat, barley and sorghum - are the core of the country's agriculture and food economy, constituting over 50% of the gross domestic product (GDP), and 85% of the labor, earning the country over 90% of the foreign exchange [6].
+Agriculture: Ethiopia's agricultural system, though age-old, is highly complex, involving considerable dissimilarities in crop varieties across regions and ecologies traditionally classified as Dega (cool), woina dega (temperate) and qolla (hot lowlands).
+Five kinds of cereals - teff, maize, wheat, barley, and sorghum - are the core of the country's agriculture and food economy, constituting over 50% of the gross domestic product (GDP), and 85% of the labor, earning the country over 90% of the foreign exchange [6].
 Crop production makes up 60% of the sector's outputs on average, while livestock raising accounts for 27%, with other areas contributing 13% of total agricultural value add.
-The sector is dominated by small-scale farmers who practice rain-fed mixed farming by employing traditional technology, adopting a low-input and low-output production system.
-Land tilled by the small-scale farmer accounts for approximately 95% of the total area under agriculture, and 90% of total output [6].
+The sector is dominated by small-scale farmers who practice rain-fed mixed farming by employing traditional technology, and adopting a low-input and low-output production system.
+Land tilled by the small-scale farmer accounts for approximately 95% of the total area under agriculture, and 90% of the total output [6].
 However, yields are low by global standards with overall production remaining susceptible to weather-related shocks, especially droughts.
-As a result, increasing production levels and managing their variability across years and seasons, are essential requirements for improving food security and ensure adequate food availability as well as increase earned incomes for rural household [6].
-Additional impediments include large household sizes which lead to small and diminishing farm plots; soil infertility; pre- and post-harvest crop pests; outdated technologies; capital shortages; inadequate market access and information; animal diseases and shortages of feed; and periodic locust infestations.
+As a result, increasing production levels and managing their variability across years and seasons, are essential requirements for improving food security and ensure adequate food availability as well as increasing earned incomes for rural households [6].
+Additional impediments include large household sizes which lead to small and diminishing farm plots; soil infertility; preand post-harvest crop pests; outdated technologies; capital shortages; inadequate market access and information; animal diseases and shortages of feed; and periodic locust infestations.